glotzerlab/signac/doc/projects.rst

 The central assumption of the **signac** data model is that the *data space* is divisible into individual data points, consisting of data and metadata, which are uniquely addressable in some manner.
 In the context of **signac**, each data point is called a *job*, and its unique address is referred to as a *state point*.
-A job can consist of anything data, ranging from a single value to multiple terabytes of simulation data; **signac**'s only requirement is that this data can be encoded in a file.
+A job can consist of any type of data, ranging from a single value to multiple terabytes of simulation data; **signac**'s only requirement is that this data can be encoded in a file.

 .. _project-job-statepoints: